oegedijk/dash_oop_components/README.md

 Below is the code for similar but slightly simpler example.
 Full explanation for the dash_oop_demo dashboard can be found [in the documentation](https://oegedijk.github.io/dash_oop_components/Example.html)

 ### CovidPlots: a DashFigureFactory
 First we define a basic `DashFigureFactory` that loads a covid dataset, and provides a single plotting functionality, namely `plot_time_series(countries, metric)`.
-Make sure to call `super().__init__()` in order to params to attributes (that's how the datafile parameters gets automatically assigned to self.datafile for example), and store them to a `._stored_params` dict so that they can later be exported to a config file.
+Make sure to call `super().__init__()` in order to store params to attributes (that's how the datafile parameters gets automatically assigned to self.datafile for example), and store them to a `._stored_params` dict so that they can later be exported to a config file.
 ```python
 class CovidPlots(DashFigureFactory):
     def __init__(self, datafile="covid.csv"):